-Rural Development staff should visit the Agency's DNP SharePoint page for more information on using the DNP Portal, sources to be screened, required documentation, available training, FAQ's, etc.: https://usdagcc.sharepoint.com/sites/rd\cfo/icd/DoNotPay/SitePages/Home.aspx
+Rural Development staff should visit the Agency's DNP SharePoint page for more information on using the DNP Portal, sources to be screened, required documentation, available training, FAQ's, etc.: https://usdagcc.sharepoint.com/sites/rd_cfo/icd/DoNotPay/SitePages/Home.aspx

-HB-1-3550 Paragraph 4.11 Conducting Additional Credit Checks
+Paragraph 4.11 Conducting Additional Credit Checks

 The Credit Alert System (CAIVRS) is checked through the DNP Portal.
-An applicant that will be party to the loan must have a clear CAIVRS response (i.e., 'No results found').
+An applicant that will be party to the loan must have a clear "A" CAIVRS response.

-The Loan Originator must add the required DNP documentation to the applicant's ECF to document that the applicant's delinquency status has been checked.
+The Loan Originator should add the required DNP documentation to the applicant's ECF to document that the applicant's delinquency status has been checked.
 Exceptions to Delinquent Federal Debt If the applicant has a delinquent Federal debt, the Administrator has the authority to grant an exception if arrangements for payment have been made and it is in the best interest of the Government.